uwp-squad/livecoding-api-pcl/readme.md

 bool? isAuthenticated = await apiService.LoginAsync("<your-client-id>", "<your-client-secret>", scopes);
 ```

-If `isAuthenticated == true`, it means you have been successfully authenticated and the token allow you to make API calls.
+If `isAuthenticated == true`, it means you have been successfully authenticated and the token provided allows you to make API calls.
 In other case, something went wrong during the authentication process.

 #### Pagination